benwilcock/pcf-spring-cloud-services-demo/README.md

     > Both a `gradlew` command for building the microservices and a `manifest.yml` describing the microservices has been provided for you.

-Once the apps have been happily built and deployed to PCF, you can begin to check out their features.
+Once the services have been provisioned and the apps have been happily built and deployed to PCF, you can begin to check out the combined features of this microservice architecture.

 ## Server Consoles